It is the elevation of the intracranial pressure due to the alteration of the mechanisms regulating the intracranial pressure.

-The pin is then secured to a pressure tube and a transducer system also prepared with preservative-free saline solution.
+The pin is then secured to a pressure tube, and a transducer system is prepared with preservative-free saline solution.

-This technique of monitoring intracranial pressure is easier to start than a ventriculostomy, a feature that is an advantage.
+This technique of monitoring intracranial pressure is more accessible to start than a ventriculostomy, which is an advantage.

-It is not necessary to locate the ventricles, which facilitates the insertion and monitoring of intracranial pressure, even in patients who have a massive effect or cerebral edema.
+It is unnecessary to locate the ventricles, which facilitates intracranial insertion and monitoring of intracranial pressure, even in massive or cerebral edema patients.

 Because the brain tissue is not violated, the infection rate for the procedure is lower than the rates of other intracranial pressure monitoring methods that penetrate brain tissue.